 Right: As a freshman, John enrolled in Psychology II and U.S. History to 1877.

 Wrong: This is the first year UNF offered "Discover the U.S. on the Rails."

 Right: This is the first year UNF offered Discover the U.S. on the Rails.

-Do not hyphenate "coeducational" but hyphenate "cooperative" in its abbreviated form.
+Do not hyphenate "coeducational" but do hyphenate "co-op" as the abbreviated form of "cooperative."
 Use "Co-op" for a shortened reference to the Cooperative Education Program.
 Do not use coed to refer to a person.

 Right: Osprey Hall is a coed residence hall.

 Right: She participated in the University of North Florida's Co-op Education Program.

 Capitalize names of specific committees and lowercase committee on second references.